stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Before the Throne of God Above
+1. Lights
-2. You Are Holy
+2. Jesus Name Above All Names
-3. Holy Holy Holy
+3. You Are My All In All
-4. Build My Life
+4. No Other Name

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. Be Thou My Vision
+1.
-2. Come Thou Fount
+2.
-3. Crown Him with Many Crowns
+3.
-4. Christ our Hope in Life and Death
+4.